 Kaitlyn Bunting, Communications Coordinator

 After working in the outdoor education field, Kaitlyn is excited to be engaged in the non-profit world and learning about protecting our natural resources from another perspective.
-She strongly supports FLOW’s mission of defending the public trust, safeguarding the Great Lakes for the benefit of future generations, and preserving the environmental health of this immense freshwater resource and is enthusiastically learning about the vital role of policy in these protections as an intern.
+She strongly supports FLOW’s mission of defending the public trust, safeguarding the Great Lakes for the benefit of future generations, and preserving the environmental health of this immense freshwater resource and is enthusiastically learning about the vital role of policy in these protections.

 Julius Moss, FLOW Legal Intern